riabhagat27/ChefPulse/README.md

 ChefPulse combines restaurant management, order processing, reservations, inventory tracking, analytics, notifications, and AI-driven interactions into a single platform.

-Developed as a solo project for **Vibeathon 6.0**, ChefPulse demonstrates how AI can improve restaurant efficiency, reduce manual workload, and enhance customer experience.
+Developed as a project for **Vibeathon 6.0**, ChefPulse demonstrates how AI can improve restaurant efficiency, reduce manual workload, and enhance customer experience.